jbok4/cycling-progress-tracker/README.md

 Run 'bundle install' before getting started.
 Then run 'rake db:migrate' followed by 'shotgun' and you can view and interact with the project via localhost:9393 in your browser.
 Enjoy!

-## Objectives

-1. Build a full scale Sinatra application that uses:

-+ A sqlite database
-+ ActiveRecord
-+ Multiple Models
-+ At least one has_many relationship
-+ User accounts.
-The user that created a given piece of content should be the only person who can modify that content
-+ Validation of user input to ensure that bad data isn't created
-+ Any validation failures must be shown to the user with an error message
-+ Login/Logout

 ## Overview

 The goal of this project is to build a hub where fellow cyclists can share their updates and newest ride info.